samsonpaul/jack.ly/sections/technical-projects/IRCRelay.md

 I am responsible for the design and development of the web application for marketing and user signups, the API for managing networks and configuration, and more.
-Mitchell and I both contribute to support, and he managed and built the infrastructure to communicate with IRC.
+Mitchell and I both contribute to support, and he manages and built the infrastructure to communicate with IRC.

 - IRCRelay's [website](https://www.ircrelay.com)